 My work has always consisted of some variation of building products.
 There is a pure joy in building and launching creative products.
 Building a product is like planting a seed while experimenting with new ideas and bringing chaos in order.
-The journey of building products has given me insights on various topics such as design, code, user experience, writing, ethics, marketing, sales, product prototyping, engineering, manufacturing, supply chain, financing and more.
+The journey of building products has given me insights on various topics.
 My work is still in progress.
 Below you will find my past and present product stories.

 Product: Wise Charlie is a collection of 100 mental model cards packaged in a beautiful and compact box.
 It is a pocket tool for independent thinking.
 Each model has fun artwork with a short definition followed by a funny example.
 I wanted the product to reflect humor because Charlie Munger in real life is hilarious.

 Results: The project has been a challenge in many ways that I did not anticipate.
 Manufacturing a physical product is still harder than building a digital product.
 After successful prototyping and production, Wise Charlie is healthy and work in progress.

 Morningstar Design System